-- Combining leisure, community and wellness facilities
+- 45,000 sq ft of space combining leisure, community and wellness facilities

-- To be managed by Active Tameside
+- Managed by Active Tameside

 - Giving generations of Tameside’s children a place to learn to swim

 - Home to the sport of ‘Octopush’ underwater hockey